adafruit/adafruit-io-node/README.md

 The three main commands available are `service`, `tunnel`, and `help`.

 ## Server
+The server included in this package is an open source API compatible version of Adafruit IO that you can run locally.
+Future additions to io.adafruit.com will allow you to sync your local data with the hosted service.

+## Usage
 Let's look at the available commands for `adafruit-io server`:

 ```console